dbrattli/aioreactive/README.md

 # Why not use AsyncIterable for everything?

 `AsyncIterable` and `AsyncObservable` are closely related (in fact they are duals). `AsyncIterable` is an async iterable (pull) world, while `AsyncObservable` is an async reactive (push) based world.
 There are many operations such as `map()` and `filter()` that may be simpler to implement using `AsyncIterable`, but once we start to include time, then `AsyncObservable` really starts to shine.
 Operators such as `delay()` makes much more sense for `AsyncObservable` than for `AsyncIterable`.

-However, aioreactive makes it easy for you to flip-around to async iterable just before you need to comsume the stream, thus giving you the best of both worlds.
+However, aioreactive makes it easy for you to flip-around to async iterable just before you need to consume the stream, thus giving you the best of both worlds.

 # Will aioreactive replace RxPY?

 Aioreactive will not replace [RxPY](https://github.com/ReactiveX/RxPY).
 RxPY is an implementation of `Observable`.
 Aioreactive is an implementation of `AsyncObservable`.

 Rx and RxPY has hundreds of different query operators, and we currently have no plans to implementing all of them for aioreactive.

 Many ideas from aioreactive might be ported back into "classic" RxPY.